ahmedhamodi/ahmedhamodi.github.io/README.md

 ## Other Information

 Other important information sources include my GitHub account ( https://github.com/ahmedhamodi ) and my LinkedIn ( https://www.linkedin.com/in/ahmedhamodi ) account.

+My website can also be found through a new custom URL ( http://ahmedhamodi.com ).